apache/security-site/README.md

 ## Publish the website

-Jenkins will be used for generating the website and committing the generated site to the `asf-site` branch once we obtain the authorization to create that job.
+A [Jenkins job](https://ci-builds.apache.org/job/Security/job/site/job/main/) automatically builds all merges to `main` and commits the generated site to the `asf-site` branch.

-Until then this is a manual process:

-* run `hugo` to generate the site
-* switch to the `asf-site` branch
-* copy the `public/` resources into the root of the repo
-* commit and push